 The curriculum prepares students for leadership positions in a variety of fields – business, education, politics, social and human services, health, human resource development, public relations, advertising, marketing, technology, public administration, and the arts and entertainment.
 The program also prepares students for doctoral study, and for teaching at the secondary and post-secondary levels.

-The graduate degree draws from the departments of Communication Studies and Contemporary Media & Journalism, which have common roots, theories, and research methods.
+The graduate degree draws from the departments of Communication Studies and Media & Journalism, which have common roots, theories, and research methods.

 Master of Arts Degree